 Regulators are interested in the No Observed Effect Level (NOEL) and the No Observed Adverse Effect Level (NOAEL) of the drug.
-Studies to establish a NOEL/NOAEL are generally conducted at the beginning of the toxicological test battery before the full range of short and longterm health effects have been established.
+Studies to establish a NOEL/NOAEL are generally conducted at the beginning of the toxicological test battery before the full range of short and long-term health effects have been established.
 Short-term testing in animals takes from two weeks to three months.

-Long-term testing in animals takes from a few weeks to several years.
-Some animal testing continues after human tests begin so long-term drug use can be investigated to see whether it causes cancer or birth defects.
+Long-term (repeat/chronic) testing in animals takes from a few weeks to several years.
+Some animal testing continues after human tests have begun so that longterm effects such as teratogenicity and carcinogenicity could be investigated.

-In addition, during the pre-clinical stage of drug development, the formulation and manufacturing technique for the product are developed.
+In addition, during the non-clinical stage of drug development, the formulation and manufacturing technique for the product are developed.